Sharp systolic inequalities for Reeb flows on the three-sphere: Introduction

 Let $\alpha$ be a contact form on the three-sphere $S^3$, that is, a smooth 1-form such that $\alpha \wedge d\alpha$ is a volume form.
 The contact form $\alpha$ defines a vector field $R_{\alpha}$ on $S^3$, which is called the Reeb vector field of $\alpha$, by the conditions

 The flow of $R_{\alpha}$ is called the Reeb flow of $\alpha$.
 It is well known that this flow always has periodic orbits, and we denote by $T_{\min}(\alpha)$ the minimum over all their periods.
-We denote by $\alpha_0$ the standard contact form on $S^3$, which is given by the restriction of the Liouville 1-form of $\R^4$
+For arbitrary closed contact three-manifolds, the existence of a periodic orbit was proved by Taubes in \cite{tau07}, but in the case of $S^3$ we are considering here this follows from previous results of Rabinowitz \cite{rab78} and Hofer \cite{hof93}.